Aerial view of a splash water park

-These awesome Georgia attractions are designed with kids (and the whole family) in mind.
+These top kid-friendly attractions in Georgia are designed with the whole family in mind.

 Georgia is packed with kid-friendly places just waiting to be explored.
 Pick your favorite category — animals, adventure, the outdoors, learning and free things — and help your family decide where to go next.
 There are no bad choices here.